The Three Stooges: Ted Healy and His Stooges (1922–1934)

 Shemp had been working for the Vitaphone studio in Brooklyn, New York since 1931.
 He first appeared in movie comedies playing small roles and bits in the Roscoe Arbuckle shorts, and gradually worked his way up to star comedian.
 Shemp stayed with Vitaphone through 1937.

 With Shemp gone, Healy and the two remaining stooges (Moe and Larry) needed a replacement, so Moe suggested his younger brother Jerry Howard.
-Healy reportedly took one look at Jerry, who had long chestnut-red hair and a handlebar mustache, and remarked that Jerry didn't look like he was funny.
+Healy reportedly took one look at Jerry, who had long chestnut-red hair and a handlebar mustache, and remarked that Jerry did not look like he was funny.
 Jerry left the room and returned a few minutes later with his head shaved (although his mustache remained for a time), saying: "Boy, do I look girly."
 Healy heard "Curly", and the name stuck.
 Other accounts have been given for how the Curly character actually came about.

-Metro-Goldwyn-Mayer (MGM) signed Healy and his Stooges to a movie contract in 1933.
+Metro-Goldwyn-Mayer (MGM) signed Healy and his stooges to a movie contract in 1933.
 They appeared in feature films and short subjects together, individually, or with various combinations of actors.
 The trio was featured in a series of musical comedy shorts, beginning with Nertsery Rhymes.
 It was one of a few shorts to be made with an early two-color Technicolor process.
-These also included one featuring Curly without Healy or the other Stooges, Roast Beef and Movies (1934), as well as the recently rediscovered Technicolor short Hello Pop!.
-Jail Birds of Paradise (1934) was also shot in Technicolor, but as of 2022 no print has been found.
-The short films were built around recycled Technicolor film footage of production numbers cut from MGM musicals, such as Children of Pleasure, Lord Byron of Broadway and the unfinished March of Time (all 1930).
+These also included one featuring Curly without Healy or the other Stooges, Roast Beef and Movies (1934), and the recently rediscovered Technicolor short Hello Pop!.
+Jail Birds of Paradise (1934) was also shot in Technicolor, but as of 2022, no print has been found.
+The short films were built around recycled Technicolor film footage of production numbers cut from MGM musicals, such as Children of Pleasure, Lord Byron of Broadway, and the unfinished March of Time (all 1930).
 The studio concluded the series with standard, black-and-white two-reel subjects: Beer and Pretzels (1933) Plane Nuts (1933), and The Big Idea (1934).

 Healy and company also appeared in several MGM feature films as comic relief, including: